 About

-A decade of building the data systems behind humanitarian response
+A decade of building the systems behind humanitarian response

 That experience planted a question I’ve been trying to answer ever since: What does it take to put the right information in front of the right people before a crisis becomes a catastrophe?

 That question took me to Durham University on a Commonwealth Scholarship, where I studied risk and environmental hazards at the Institute of Hazard, Risk and Resilience.
-My research on social vulnerability indices wasn’t just academic — it was built in partnership with the Newcastle City Council Emergency Planning Unit, creating tools they could actually use.
+My research on social vulnerability indices wasn’t just academic — it was built in partnership with the Newcastle City Council Emergency Planning Unit, mapping physical and social vulnerability indicators for proactive emergency preparedness.
 That experience taught me something that has shaped every role since: the most sophisticated analysis in the world is worthless if it doesn’t reach the people who need it, in a format they can act on.

-From Durham, I found my way to Maiduguri — the epicenter of the Boko Haram crisis and one of the largest humanitarian operations in Africa.
-As the Information Manager for the Shelter/NFI and CCCM Clusters with IOM, I built the cluster’s information management system from scratch.
-That was the beginning of what I now think of as humanitarian systems architecture.
+From Durham, I carried that conviction into Maiduguri — the epicenter of the Boko Haram crisis and one of the largest humanitarian operations in Africa.
+As Information Manager for the Shelter/NFI and CCCM Clusters with IOM, I built the cluster’s information management system from scratch — but I also saw that data dashboards alone weren’t enough.
+Displacement camps flooded every rainy season, and no one had the spatial risk analysis to anticipate it.
+So I built data-driven flood contingency plans and GIS vulnerability maps that changed how clusters prepared for seasonal hazards.
+That was the beginning of what I now think of as humanitarian systems architecture — where data analytics, geospatial analysis, and disaster risk reduction have to work together.

 I’m not done building.
-The humanitarian sector is at an inflection point where AI, geospatial intelligence, and real-time data can fundamentally change how we respond to crises — if we build the right systems and put them in the right hands.
+The humanitarian sector is at an inflection point where AI, geospatial intelligence, climate science, and real-time data can fundamentally change how we prepare for and respond to crises — if we build the right systems and put them in the right hands.
 That’s what I do.

 Career